t3rmian/devpot/content/posts/collections/en/2019-07-14-contract-last-spring-ws.md

 }
 ```

 Any deviations from this rule will cause a generation of improperly linked operations in your WSDL.
 However, there are a few ways around this and I will show you two of them.
 Why is it a problem, you might ask.
 Well, there might come a situation where you would like to reuse the same element in multiple places without creating redundant code.
-Above you can see that there is an uncommon class ObjectFactory.
+Above you can see that there is an uncommon class *ObjectFactory*.
 This class has a `@XmlRegistry` annotation that marks a factory with methods used for mapping schema elements (`@XmlElementDecl`).
 This results in the same output as mentioned before `@XmlRootElement`.
-The alternative is to use multiple classes with the root annotation.
+The alternative is to use multiple derivative classes with the root annotation.

 ```java
 @XmlRegistry